Analytics-Everywhere-Lab/CAIAiPCP/mcp/README.md

 ~~~
 - The GUI for the inspector should look like this:
 ![inspector](./images/inspector.png "inspector")
-- Note that the MCP server and the pg-vector docker container must be running in order to interact with the tools using the inspector
+- Note that the MCP server must be running and the database must exit in order to interact with the tools using the inspector

 - Note that the inspector needs `npm` and `nodejs`.
 These can be installed with brew.